-Following is a description of the valuation methodologies used for assets measured at fair value.
-There have been no changes in the methodologies used at September 30, 2021.
+The following is a description of the valuation methodologies used for assets measured at fair value.
+There have been no changes in the methodologies used at September 30, 2020.

 Equities and fixed income securities: Valued at fair value by using the average of the open, high, low, and close for the day as reported to the public.